gmc-code/PC-Python/docs/python_examples/dictionary_with_functions.rst

 .. admonition:: Exercise

-    Create a python file that gets user input and prints the hex colour for the color name the user inputs.
+    Create a python script that gets user input and prints the hex colour for the color name the user inputs.
     Example output: ``The hexadecimal value for green is #008000.``

     .. dropdown::